-Adenoid cystic breast carcinoma tends to develop a palpable mass, but is also frequently discovered via mammography.
+Adenoid cystic carcinoma tends to develop a palpable mass, but also radiographers frequently find it on mammography.
 However, initial screening mammograms of potential adenoid cystic breast cancer tumors can be inconclusive and screening mammography often misses the tumor.

-On average, about 25%-30% of adenoid cystic breast carcinomas are discovered radiologically.
+Radiological discovery of adenoid cystic carcinoma occurs in about 25% to 30% of cases.
 Adenoid cystic breast cancer tumors will tend to appear as developing asymmetric densities or irregular masses.

 On ultrasound, adenocystic breast cancers will typically appear as as irregular, heterogeneous, or hypoechoic masses with minimal vascularity on color Doppler imaging.

-MRI can actually be a useful diagnostic modality with adenoid cystic carcinomas of the breast.
-Due to the better soft-tissue contrast and dedicated multiplanar breast sequences, the full extent of the tumor is often more clearly revealed.
-Calcifications may develop in adenoid cystic breast cancer tumors, but they are detected by mammography only infrequently.
+MRI can actually be a useful diagnostic tool with adenoid cystic carcinoma of the breast.
+Due to the better soft-tissue contrast and dedicated multiplanar breast sequences, radiographers can often clearly see the full extent of the tumor.

-Breast adenocystic carcinomas often present in multilayered clusters
+Breast Adenoid Cystic Carcinoma often presents in multilayered clusters

-Adenocystic breast cancer tumors are usually comprised of syncytial, multilayered, and branching clusters of cells with a nuclear/cytoplasmic ratio.
-Microscopically, adenocystic carcinoma appears highly cellular and should contain extra cellular spheres of metachromatic material surrounded by uniform cells with scant cytoplasm.
-Spherules of adencystic breast carcinoma are typically surrounded by several cell layers.
+Microscopically, adenoid cystic carcinoma appears highly cellular and usually contains extra cellular spheres of metachromatic material surrounded by uniform cells with scant cytoplasm.
+Spherules of adenoid cystic carcinoma of the breast are typically surrounded by several cell layers.

-Myoepithelial origin of adenoid cystic breast carcinoma is possible, but not confirmed
+Myoepithelial origin of adenoid cystic Carcinoma of the Breast is possible, but not confirmed

 Often ER and PR negative